schwoens/characterize/README.md

 # Characterize

-A CLI Tool to make ascii art out of your images!
+A CLI tool to make ascii art out of your images!

 ## Usage